Registration is open for Aloha, Hive, Lanakila, Ohana, and Horizons 2023!

 We are a close-knit, rustically-minded community specializing in creating lifelong skills, relationships, and memories.
 We believe strongly in a minimalist philosophy that detaches us from our material possessions and asks us to both engage in the natural world as participants and appreciate the diverse range of friends and mentors around us.

-Lanakila welcomes 3rd-8th grade boys and gender nonbinary youth (10th grade graduates are invited to apply to the Bridge Program).
+Age guidelines and registration information are available here.
 We invite families to learn more about us and discover if our camps are a good fit for you and your child.

 Session